Does Mercury drop the mercury?

 June 20th-21st saw Mercury cross parallel behind the Sun and the coldest day of that winter for Ashburton was 24 June, when minimums dropped to -4.1C.
 It was also Gore's coldest winter's day, a freezing -4.7C.

-Colder days seem to come when Mercury is parallel to and/or crossing the Sun, either in front of or behind as viewed from Earth.
+Colder days seem to come either at the time or within a couple of days, of Mercury being parallel to and/or crossing the Sun, either in front of or behind as viewed from Earth.

 So what of 2006?
 On May 22nd Mercury was behind the Sun and Ashburton got frosts from 20th-21st whilst from 23rd-25th Gore experienced its only frosts that month.
 From June 11th-27th Merc was parallel to the Sun, bringing extreme cold to Ashburton throughout that period.
 From Aug 29th -Sept 9th, Mercury was parallel and behind the Sun bringing intense cold to Ashburton until Sept 7.
 On Nov 8th-12th Mercury was again parallel in front of the Sun and these were much colder days, and not just in NZ.
 The diving temperatures also struck Australian States, with snow reaching S Queensland, and Argentina reported unseasonable cold.